 The year 2019 is our 34th season of hosting Interfaith Shelter Network guests at St. James by-the-Sea.
 Our guests will arrive Saturday, December 28, to officially launch the start of the two week period here at St. James.

 The collaborative program serves homeless men, women, and children in San Diego who receive shelter and other services for a two week period.
-Each guest is pre-screened and receives additional support as they endeavor to get their lives on more solid footing.
+Over the years, the demographical composition of shelter guests has changed.
+Currently, we are seeing more single mothers with children.
+Each guest is pre-screened and receives additional case management support as they endeavor to get their lives on more solid footing.

 There are a variety of volunteer opportunities, but the most critical needs are: